 The Trango SuperFly is a great mid-weight carabiner.
 Similar to competitors like the CAMP Photon Wire, it is full-sized and easy to handle, but won't weight you down like a bulkier product.
 It also has great snappy clipping action and is easy to clip!
 It comes in non-wiregate models also, but they are much heavier.
 I am a big fan of the wiregate version ever since I had a non-wiregate biner break on a fall on El Capitan.
 My suspicion is the biner failed because "gate flutter" caused the gate to open right when the biner was loaded.
 This is much less likely on wiregate biners because the gate has less mass.
-Also, as with all biners with the wiregate design the gate is less likely to get frozen shut on alpine routes.

 I have used these biners for everything from sport climbing to big walls, though the nose notch is not ideal for steeper routes.
 They are basically the only biners on my rack other than the Black Diamond Oz, Metolius FS Mini, and Wild Country Astro.
 The locking version of the SuperFly is called the Trango SuperFly Screwlock and is also awesome.